dnth/dnth.github.io/content/portfolio/comparing_yolox_models_weights_and_biases/index.md

 I ran the training on my license plate dataset for all YOLOX models namely `YOLOX-Nano`, `YOLOX-Tiny`, `YOLOX-S`, `YOLOX-M`, `YOLOX-L` and `YOLOX-X`. -->

 To gauge the quality of the model, we can look at the `COCOAP50_95` plot or also known as the COCO Metric or mean average precision (mAP) plot.
-This mAP plot indicates how well the model performs on the validation set (higher values are better) as we train the model and is shown below.
+The mAP plot indicates how well the model performs on the validation set (higher values are better) as we train the model and is shown below.
 {{< figure_resizing src="mAP.png" >}}

-From the mAP plot, looks like `YOLOX-X` got the highest score followed by `YOLOX-L`, `YOLOX-M`, `YOLOX-S`, `YOLOX-Tiny` and `YOLOX-Nano`.
+From the mAP plot, looks like `YOLOX-X` scored the highest mAP followed by `YOLOX-L`, `YOLOX-M`, `YOLOX-S`, `YOLOX-Tiny` and `YOLOX-Nano`.
 It's a little hard to tell from the figure above.
 I encourage you to check out the [dashboard](https://wandb.ai/dnth/yolox-compare-blog?workspace=user-dnth) where you can zoom in and resize the plots.